ppy/osu-wiki/wiki/FAQ/en.md

 - Physical stamina and mental fortitude (especially longer, marathon-type songs).
 - Proper positioning and hand-eye coordination.

-These are some of the vital skills to become an osu! rhythm master.
+These are some of the vital skills to become an _osu! rhythm master_.
 The first step to begin the journey is to learn the basics (and theories) of the hittable objects (referred as _hitobjects_ from here onwards).

 ##### Hitcircles
 ![Hitcircles][osu_hitcircles image]